 Costs and cost recovery

 Under s285, the Environment Court may order any party to proceedings before it to pay costs and expenses to any other party that the Court considers reasonable.

-With respect to the Court’s costs, s285(3) enables the Environment Court to recover its costs and expenses from any party and s285(5) states the Court must apply a presumption that costs are to be ordered against the applicant in direct referral cases.
+With respect to the Court’s costs, s285(3) enables the Environment Court to recover its costs and expenses from any party and s285(5) states the Court must apply a presumption that the Court’s costs and expenses are to be ordered against the applicant in direct referral cases.
 The Court will seek to recover the actual and reasonable costs associated with a direct referral case.
 The Court can be contacted to discuss their cost estimate for a particular case.